Two Year Tracker Mortgages

 How to compare deals

 There are a variety of two-year tracker mortgages on the market now, ranging from about 1% to 1.75% above the Bank of England base rate.
-To find the best one that you’re eligible for, you should speak to a broker who has whole-of-market access.
+You should speak to a mortgage broker to find the best one for which you’re eligible.

-A broker will also discuss your other mortgage options with you.
+The benefit of using a broker is that they will also discuss your other mortgage options with you.
 These include three-year or five-year tracker mortgages.
 This gives you a longer period before you move onto your lender’s standard variable rate, which will be higher than the tracker rate.
-Another option is a fixed-rate mortgage, which might be more suitable for your needs over the next two years.
+Another option is a fixed-rate mortgage, which might suit your needs over the next two years.

 Lenders who offer these mortgages